avanzzzi/base16-darkmoss-scheme/readme.rst

 To give it a try, use one of the builders avaiable for base16.

-Example using `Python_Builder`_.
+Example using `Python Builder`_.
 --------------------------------

-Install python builder:
+Install base16 python builder:

 ::

     pip install pybase16-builder

-Create a directory to serve as working directory for base16-builder and get all oficial schemes and templates.
+Create a directory to serve as working directory for base16-builder and get all official schemes and templates.

 ::